Kalva014/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* Putting up the device was harder than it seemed so had to figure out a way to prop up the device.
+Just the color changing did not capture the user's attention very well.

-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* Maybe add noise or some sound indicator to capture user attention.

 ## Part C. Prototype the device